f5devcentral/f5-rseries-training/docs/rseries_security.rst

 - When logging in as root to the console, the sshd-idle-timeout controls the timeout from bash ( 60 seconds)
 - When logging in as admin to the console, the idle-timeout controls the timeout from F5OS Confd CLI (30 seconds)
 - When logging in as root to the console and then performing an su admin to access F5OS Confd CLI
-    - The idle-timeout controls how long the F5OS Confd CLI session will be timed-out.
-(30 seconds)
+    - The idle-timeout controls how long the F5OS Confd CLI session will be timed-out (30 seconds)
-    - The session will timeout and return to the bash shell.
+    - The session will timeout and return to the bash shell
-    - The sshd-idle-timeout will control how long before the bash session times out. ( 60 seconds)
+    - The sshd-idle-timeout will control how long before the bash session times out ( 60 seconds)

 For SSH sessions: